top of page

 “Is that in South America?” someone asked.
 Another guessed Southeast Asia.
 Nobody knew.
 And honestly, that made me want to go even more.

-Tucked in the Gulf of Guinea off the coast of Central Africa, São Tomé and Príncipe is Africa’s second-smallest country — two volcanic islands draped in green, kissed by golden beaches, and almost completely overlooked by international tourism.
+Tucked in the Gulf of Guinea off Central Africa’s coast, São Tomé and Príncipe is Africa’s second-smallest country—two volcanic islands draped in green, kissed by golden beaches, and almost completely overlooked by international tourism.

 What I found there felt like stepping into a dream.
-A real one — no curated resorts, no influencers filming yoga on paddleboards.
+No curated resorts.
+No influencers filming yoga on paddleboards.
 Just raw beauty, quiet people, and beaches that made me sit down and stare for no reason at all.

-Here’s what made this place unforgettable — and why it might be the best island nation you’ve never heard of.
+Here’s why São Tomé and Príncipe might be the best island nation you’ve never heard of.

 The Arrival: Empty Airports and Humid Air

 Flying in is a bit of an adventure.
-There are no direct flights from the U.S. I routed through Lisbon and landed in São Tomé on a small plane that rattled every time it turned.
-Immigration was easy, luggage came out fast, and the air smelled like ocean and damp earth.
-No crowds.
+There are no direct flights from the U.S. I routed through Lisbon and landed on a small, rattling plane.
+Immigration was smooth, luggage arrived quickly, and the air smelled like ocean and damp earth.
+There were no crowds.
 No chaos.

 I was met by a local driver, Carlos, who spoke four languages and told me São Tomé was “tranquilo.”
 He wasn’t kidding.
 No traffic lights.
 No stress.
 Just winding jungle roads and kids waving as we drove past.